 Flowing through the Selway-Bitterroot Wilderness Area in North Central Idaho, the Middle Fork of the Clearwater River is one of the original eight rivers protected by Congress through the Wild & Scenic Rivers Act of 1968.
-Fly fishing these crystal clear waters in the fall will have you chasing hoards of trophy sized steelhead.
+Fly fishing these crystal clear waters in the fall will have you chasing hoards of trophy-sized steelhead.
 Both the size and aggressive tendencies of the fish in the Clearwater have made it one of the most popular steelhead destinations in the country.
-Large stimulator patterns, streamers and nymphs are all effective flies for these large trout.
+Large stimulator patterns, streamers, and nymphs are all effective flies for these large trout.
 Plug fishing is also a popular way to track down these monsters.
-In the middle of the hot season, you might choose to target the smallmouth bass that reside in these waters.
+In the middle of the hot season, you might choose to target the smallmouth bass that resides in these waters.
 The Clearwater is a wide, gentle river and perfect for a relaxing day of fishing.
-Single or multi-day fly fishing trips depart from the River Dance Lodge in Syringa, Idaho from late May through October.
+ROW guides offer a one-day basic fly-fishing instruction trip that departs from the River Dance Lodge in Syringa, Idaho from June through August.

 - Minimum Age: 12

 - Begins In: River Dance Lodge, Kooskia, Idaho

 - Ends In: River Dance Lodge, Kooskia, Idaho

 Formed by the confluence of the raging Lochsa and scenic Selway rivers, North Central Idaho's Middle Fork of the Clearwater River is home to both single and multi-day Idaho fly fishing trips.
 There is remarkable steelhead fishing in the lower stretches of the river that one can take advantage of from October through March.